thelimar/HashTable-Optimized/README.md

 	return hash;
 }
 ```
-As you can see I even had to change the prototype because I needed buffer to store 4 of my integers from _m128i_, and in order not to allocate and free memory every time the hash function is called (which takes up much longer time than we win with optimisation) I decided to have buffer as an argument, so the allocation will happen only once.
+As you can see I even had to change the prototype because I needed buffer to store 4 of my integers from _m128i_, and in order not to allocate and free memory every time the hash function is called (which takes up much longer time than we win with optimization) I decided to have buffer as an argument, so the allocation will happen only once.
-So, the Profiler Report says that now progrmas runs faster by...
+So, the Profiler Report says that now program runs faster by...
 2.5 seconds which is roughly 1.07 times faster.

 ![SSEMurMurReport](https://github.com/thelimar/HashTable-Optimised/blob/main/Images/Intermediate.jpg?raw=true)

 Well, ![HonestWork](https://github.com/thelimar/HashTable-Optimised/blob/main/Images/HonestWork.jpg?raw=true)

-We are probably seeing such pityful result as the words from dictionary are not very long and MururHash2 basically already deals with 4 letters simultaneously, so the adventage of using SSE is not that noticable.
+We are probably seeing such pitiful result as the words from dictionary are not very long and MururHash2 basically already deals with 4 letters simultaneously, so the advantage of using SSE is not that noticeable.
-Currently, I don't have any idea how to optimise MurmurHash2 any further.
+Currently, I don't have any idea how to optimize MurmurHash2 any further.
 Rewriting strlen() with SSE only made the program slightly slower (by ~1 second).
-So, now we have nothing to do but move on to optimising HashFind!
+So, now we have nothing to do but move on to optimizing HashFind!

 <a name="hashfind"></a>
-## 5. HashFind optimisation
+## 5. HashFind optimization

-This is the initial code for HashFind and ListFind (the second one is inlined by the compilator, so that's why we don't see it in profiler report)
+This is the initial code for HashFind and ListFind (the second one is inlined by the compiler, so that's why we don't see it in profiler report)
 ```
 char* HashFind (HashTable dis, char* str_to_find, __m128i* drop_buffer)
 {